samoylenko/gen_fido/README.md

-This project is dated 2000-2001 and is for an old version of WinAmp.
+This project is dated 2000-2001 and is for WinAmp 2

 Below is screenshots and the original readme file: